dkryvi/roll-bot/README.md

-# roll-bot
+# Roll bot
-A small telegram bot with roll functionality
+A small telegram bot with /roll functionality